csorianot/godmc_wiki/FAQ.md

 This analysis is unfortunately one of the most complicated meta analyses performed in the GWAS consortium framework, owing to the obstacles described above.
 The pipeline has three main purposes:

-- Reduce the amount of time and efford analysts have to devote to perform the analyses
+- Reduce the amount of time and effort analysts have to devote to perform the analyses
 - Reduce the potential for heterogeneity being introduced into the analyses due to different historical choices made by cohorts
-- Provide an expandable platform that allows further analyses to be added with relative ease and then disseminated to the consortium.
-We hope this will 'democratise' the analysis somewhat.
+- Provide an expandable platform that allows further analyses to be added by members of the consortium with relative ease and then disseminated to the other centres.

 The pipeline requires data in the following formats: